Meson properties and symmetry emergence based on the deep neural network: Meson encoding methods and data enhancement

-Notice that here we only care about the absolute values of the coefficients which are aimed to reflect the weights of the corresponding quarks inside the mesons, while the phase information is omitted.
 This encoding scheme for the quark contents can simplify the structure of the input features, and then the task for grasping deep symmetry information of the mesons can then be finished by the deep neural network with powerful self-attention mechanism.
+The encoding scheme can be naturally extensible to multiquark states.
+For instance, the fully charmed tetraquark candidate $T_{c\bar{c}1}(3900)^+$ is represented by

+where the four non-zero entries correspond to the $u$, $\bar d$, $c$ and $\bar c$ quarks, respectively.
+The encoding scheme can uniformly process conventional mesons and exotic states within the same feature space.